benjchand/Sprint-Challenge--User-Interface/README.md

 4. While using flexbox, what axis does the following property work on: `align-items: center`?

+Cross-axis

 5. Explain why git is valuable to a team of developers.

+It allows developers to work on the same project concurrently while independent of one another without worrying about how their changes are impacting the work of others, overwriting what they are doing, getting in each other's way, etc.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section _will_ prevent you from passing this challenge.